Mark Cubbon (East India Company officer): Administration and reforms

 At the close of the 1831 uprising in Mysore, and the British takeover on 19 October 1831, the first priority for Cubbon was law and order.
 Prior to his actions, murders to settle disputes were extremely common in the towns and villages and Cubbon was disturbed by its apparent acceptance in society.
 Cubbon improved the system of Silladars or native horsemen who would provide services to the government for a fixed monthly charge.
 He raised their pay to ensure that they could not be corrupted and created a force of about 4000 horses with seven regiments, with a detachment for every taluk.
 There was no police force until July 1834, when a code or police hukumnama was formulated.
 This separated the local police from the military force.
 There was an armed and unarmed section with the armed part having the duty of dealing with prisoners, any field service needing them, killing tigers (with a reward of Rs 10 for adults and Rs 5 for cubs) and to accompany state guests or travellers.
 They would also prevent thefts, watch key positions and towns and prevent sandal trees from being cut.
 The unarmed peons or khalihaths (literally "empty hands") were to help in the repair of roads, irrigation tanks and follow other orders.
 He set up a reporting structure which was almost entirely made up of Indians.

 There was no code of law in 1834 and Cubbon drew upon and expanded a system described by his uncle Wilks in 1804.
 Cubbon created a judicial system that became quite popular but it was causing considerable demands on the system and in 1841 they made vexatious suitors liable to fines.
 Cubbon made himself the superior authority for handling serious crimes.
 In some cases he intervened and there were some cases where he conflicted with the decisions taken by the courts.
 The use of a uniform code of law across all classes was novel in the Kingdom of Mysore.
 Cubbon also reduced the powers of the poligars or local chieftains.
 They were paid a pension that was calculated on the basis of what it would take to maintain them in prison.
 There was considerable friction between communities belonging to different religions and castes.
 Cubbon resorted to the use of a majority vote to resolve several disputes relating to religious gurus.

 Cubbon also made administration very strict and based on codes.
-Revenue officers taking bribes and a court officer holding extreme Wahabi tenets were dismissed.
+Revenue officers taking bribes and a court officer holding extreme Wahhabi tenets were dismissed.
 He set up nine departments or kacheris: